uPortal-Attic/uportal-app-framework/docs/text-guidelines.md

   * Use the word "You" when the notification pertains to a specific group of users
 * `label` attribute  of action buttons should be 2-3 words at most

-See the [notifications documentation](notifications.md) for detailed information.
+See the [notifications documentation](messaging-implementation.md) for detailed information.

+*Note: Notifications with titles longer than 140 characters will be truncated (with ellipsis) to ensure consistent appearance.*

 ## MyUW-specific language